channieduffman/encli/README.md

 # encli

 **encli** is a command-line file encryption tool that implements AES encryption.
-I wrote it to get practice with Java, explore the [picocli](https://picocli.info) library, and introduce myself to cryptography.
-It is a work in progress.
+I wrote it to practice with Java, explore the [picocli](https://picocli.info) library, and introduce myself to cryptography.

 ---